FarronF/limerick-council-meetings/meetings/2025/04/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th March 2025.md

 in the summer.

+**10.**

-**10.Question submitted by Councillor A. TeskeyI will ask at the next Meeting for the Local Authority to explain the brief and the roleand its proposed purpose of the appointment of Kathleen White to our District Counciland for the Local Authority to explain the exact areas for which the appointment will beresponsible for and what exactly are the functions of the said appointment.**
+**Question submitted by Councillor A. Teskey**

+**I will ask at the next Meeting for the Local Authority to explain the brief and the role**

+**and its proposed purpose of the appointment of Kathleen White to our District Council**

+**and for the Local Authority to explain the exact areas for which the appointment will be**

+**responsible for and what exactly are the functions of the said appointment.**
 ---
 6